Asian Doll: Public image

 In an attempt to distance herself from a group of female rappers using the stage name Doll, Allen changed her name to Asian Da Brat in 2019.
 The name Asian Da Brat was supposedly a reference to the veteran female rapper from Chicago, Da Brat, whose debut studio album Funkdafied was the first platinum-certified record by a female rapper.
 In an April 2019 interview on Hot97, Allen stated that Da Brat was a reference to the brand of girls' toys known as Bratz Dolls.

 Personal life

 In January 2021, Allen opened up about suffering depression due to the death of King Von, with whom she was in an on-and-off relationship before his death.
 A few days later, she appeared on an episode of Taraji P. Henson's show Peace of Mind with Taraji to discuss his death.
 Allen has five tattoos dedicated to Von.
-In February 8, 2025, Allen announced that she is expecting a baby girl.
-In September 22, 2025, Allen gave birth to her daughter named Mi’Lani.
+In 2025, Allen gave birth to a daughter.
+She got engaged on December 7, 2025.
+On June 25, 2026, Allen announced that she is pregnant with her second child.